Reviewer Guidelines

 Step 3: Complete the Review Form

-The review form has two parts: structured ratings (dropdown menus for 7 criteria) and written evaluation (your narrative assessment).
+The review form has two parts: structured ratings (dropdown menus for 7 criteria) and a written evaluation (your narrative assessment).
+Submit your review using these form fields:

 - Reviewer Information: Name, email, and institution